 A shared perspective across participants demonstrated that clinical psychologists disagree that sexuality is unimportant for people with psychosis and that they do not have the skills to maintain relationships.
 Public knowledge about severe and enduring mental health tends to vary depending on how it is examined (Pescosolido et al., 2010; Schomerus et al., 2012) which can result in discrimination and social exclusion for individuals with mental health needs (Rose et al., 2011).
-A further shared perspective reflected participants’ agreement that it is the role of clinical psychologists to adapt to the nuances of their clinical work, such as considering personal characteristics and needs when engaging in discussions around sensitive topics.
+A further shared perspective reflected participants’ agreement that it is the role of clinical psychologists to adapt to the nuances of their clinical work and consider personal characteristics and needs when engaging in discussions around sensitive topics.
 Clinical psychologists are well-placed to challenge misconceptions about psychosis and support their clients in dealing with the psychosocial consequences (British Psychological Society, 2014b).

 Whilst a number of psychologists reflected their concerns about the potential risks about opening conversations about sexuality and intimacy, the dominant perspective indicated that there are many who recognise the importance of discussing sexual and relationship issues and currently assess this need as part of their work.
 These findings appear to be at odds with existing research that has demonstrated reluctance amongst practitioners to explore sexuality (e.g. Dyer & das Nair, 2013).
 One possible explanation for this is that some psychologists have engaged with the Q-sort in a socially desirable fashion, thus providing responses that make them appear more positive in their roles, which is common in self-report research (van de Mortel, 2008).
 A further possible explanation is that existing research in this area has focused more on medical and healthcare staff (e.g. Haboubi & Lincoln, 2005).